thomasgrusz/thomasgrusz.github.io/readme.md

 npm install
 ```

-to install all development dependecies.
+to install all development dependencies.
 Make sure that `npm` and `node.js` are installed on your system.

 Run